Edward James Roye: End of presidency

-Death
+Death and legacy

 No specific historical record is available about the date and circumstances of Roye's death.
 Varying accounts indicate that he was killed on February 11 or February 12, 1872.
 Another account suggests that he drowned on February 12, 1872, while trying to reach a British ship in Monrovia harbor.

 The portrait of President Roye in the gallery of the Presidential Mansion in Monrovia notes his date of death as February 11, 1872.

+The town of Royesville, bordering the city of Brewerville, was named after Roye.
+President William Tubman named the presidential yacht "The Edward J. Roye," after President Roye.
+The headquarters of the True Whig Party was named the Edward J. Roye Building.
+His portrait was featured on the front of the five-dollar banknote of the Liberian dollar.